South Beloit Library Board Policies

 Guidelines for Rules of Use

-South Beloit Public Library customers who select to use Library Internet Workstations agree to the following:
+South Beloit Public Library customers who select to use Library computer and Internet Workstations agree to the following:

 - A posted use-time will be enforced if customers are waiting to use a computer.